-Weld is compatible implementation of CDI, and is used by WildFly, GlassFish and WebLogic to provide CDI services for Java Enterprise Edition (Java EE) applications.
-Weld also goes beyond the environments and APIs defined by the CDI specification by providing support for a number of other environments (such as a servlet container such as Tomcat, or Java SE).
+Weld is compatible implementation of CDI, and is used by WildFly, GlassFish, Liberty, and WebLogic to provide CDI services for Jakarta EE applications.
+Weld also goes beyond the environments and APIs defined by the CDI specification by providing support for a number of other environments (for instance servlet container such as Tomcat, or Java SE).